formlio/forml/docs/feed.rst

 #.
 A DSL-interpreting :class:`Reader <forml.io.Feed.Reader>` acting as an adapter between the
    storage layer and the pipeline.
 #.
-A :ref:`content resolver <io-resolving>` using an explicit mapping of the published
+A :ref:`content resolver <io-resolution>` using an explicit mapping of the published
    :ref:`schema catalogs <io-catalog>` to the hosted data sources effectively matching the logical schemas with actual data.

-Content resolving takes places in scope of the :ref:`DSL parsing <query-parser>` as part of the Reader routine simply by :class:`visiting <forml.io.dsl.parser.Visitor>` and replacing the matched DSL :class:`Sources <forml.io.dsl.Source>`/:class:`Features
+Content resolution takes place in the scope of the :ref:`DSL parsing <query-parser>` as part of the Reader routine simply by :class:`visiting <forml.io.dsl.parser.Visitor>` and replacing the matched DSL :class:`Sources <forml.io.dsl.Source>`/:class:`Features
 <forml.io.dsl.Feature>` with the mapped terms declared already using the parser-target semantic.